 You get a person who understands how to perform what looks like feats of magic.

-Once we know how a magic trick is done, it ceases to be magic.
+Once we know how a trick is done of course, it ceases to be magic.

-Tom is passionate about bringing magic into peoples’ lives.
+Tom is passionate about bringing such magic into peoples’ lives.

 He is an ex-BBC television engineer turned author and meditation guide – and now a novelist and ambient music composer.